ms6730/Updated-Version-SBI-/README.md

 ### Modifications that needs to be done before running `setup_experiment.py`
 - Open `settings.JSON` file
   - Basic directory in `settings.JSON` needs to be changed
+  -  Save your changes
 - Open `setup_experiment.sh`:
   - Change the path of the output
   - Change the path of the error
   - Change the mail user
   - Change the `JSON PATH`
   - Change the name of the environment in `conda activate sbi_new` , include the name of the environment that you created to run this project
+  - Save your changes
 - Open `setup_experiment.py`:
   - Change the path in **line 15**
+  - Save your changes

 #### To run `setup_experiment.py`, you need to run ` setup_experiment.sh`